codasanju/ng-s3-analytics/README.md

 Button Clicked : `track-btn`,
 Hover : `track-buttonHover`,
 Scroll : `track-scroll`
+Key Stroke : `track-keyStroke`

-### Step 4
+### Step 3

-You can also separately inject an environment service in order to configure the credentials and authentication state
+You can also separately inject an environment service in order to configure the configuration.

 ```typescript
 import { EnvironmentService } from '@codaglobal/ng-s3-analytics';